-Step 2: Use IFERROR in a combination of VLOOKUP to get the result as “No Value” if there is any error with VLOOKUP formula.
+Step 2: Use IFERROR in a combination of VLOOKUP to get the result as “No Value” if there is any error with the VLOOKUP formula.
 See the screenshot below:

 This function IFERROR allows us to have a nice message under Excel for any formula where we get an error value for any error such as #N/A, #VALUE!, #DIV/0!
 Error etc.

 Example #2 – Troubleshooting “Numbers Stored as Dates” Error

 In most of the cases, we come up with a situation where we try to input a number value for specific criteria but get a weird date value instead.
 We may usually think that there must be something going wrong with Excel, or it might be going mad.
 However, that is not the case, and we can troubleshoot this error as well with a minimal hassle.
 This error is called a Number Stored as Dates” error which can be eliminated.
 Follow the steps below:

 Step 1: Consider the same data as in the previous example.
 However, this time we would like to add the Salary details for these three employees.
 However, as soon as I enter the salary value as 15000 for Patrick, we are getting a weird date value within the cell as shown in a series of screenshots below:

 This issue we may get for all the cells if we add the salary details as 12000 and 10000, respectively, for Martha and Amanda.

 This is a super weird situation as we may not be able to understand why the dates are reflecting instead of number values 15K, 12K, and 10K respectively.

-This is just because the column C for Salary has number property, unfortunately, being set as Date.
+This is because column C for Salary has number property, unfortunately, being set as Date.
 Due to which whatever value you’ll input will be reflected as a date value.
 This issue can be troubleshot by changing the value formatting for the cell.